 |Fall||60°F to 70°F (15-21°C)||Fescues, tall fescue, kentucky bluegrass, perennial ryegrass, and agrostis stolonifera|

-Similarly, the grass sowing time will differ according to the USDA Zone you live in.
+Similarly, the grass sowing time will differ according to your USDA Zone.

 |Zone A-G||Cool||April, May, August, and September|